🎮

 RetroGame RS-97 Plus becomes much easier to judge once it is forced into the same room as RetroGame RS-97, LDK Landscape, and RetroGame RS-97 (Anniversary Edition / IPS Screen Model).
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 RetroGame RS-97 Plus versus RetroGame RS-97 is interesting because brand neighbor is the obvious angle.
-If RetroGame RS-97 Plus feels almost right but not quite, RetroGame RS-97 is the sort of nearby detour that can completely change the shortlist.
+RetroGame RS-97 sits close enough to RetroGame RS-97 Plus to make the comparison meaningful, but different enough to sharpen the buying decision.
 RetroGame RS-97 is tracked around 45.0.
 Its overall rating is ⭐️⭐️½.
-In practice, retroGame RS-97 Plus versus LDK Landscape is interesting because closest match is the obvious angle.
+From another angle, retroGame RS-97 Plus versus LDK Landscape is interesting because closest match is the obvious angle.
 Compared with RetroGame RS-97 Plus, LDK Landscape makes the more obvious play for readers who care about closest match.
 LDK Landscape is tracked around 50.0.
 From another angle, retroGame RS-97 Plus versus RetroGame RS-97 (Anniversary Edition / IPS Screen Model) is interesting because brand neighbor is the obvious angle.
-That said, if RetroGame RS-97 Plus feels almost right but not quite, RetroGame RS-97 (Anniversary Edition / IPS Screen Model) is the sort of nearby detour that can completely change the shortlist.
+From another angle, compared with RetroGame RS-97 Plus, RetroGame RS-97 (Anniversary Edition / IPS Screen Model) makes the more obvious play for readers who care about brand neighbor.
 RetroGame RS-97 (Anniversary Edition / IPS Screen Model) is tracked around 60.0.

 Comparison is the antidote to spec-sheet hypnosis.
 Once you stack the neighbors side by side, you stop asking which one is objectively best and start asking which one is best for your habits.